shadowknight55/React-timer/README.md

 Added progress page to see streak and chart week 4
-Add hours to timer rewards and the abilty to see them and made app look nicer
+Add hours to timer rewards and the abilty to see them and made app look nicer week 5 added sound to my app and fixed local storage week6 added sample data and two more charts that can be switched around
 ## Overview
 This is a focus timer that can help with work or anything when you need to focus for a set time